apolupochia/SD-var.-1/README.md

-the program for diabetes mellitus\
+The program for diabetes mellitus\
 SwiftUI\
 UIKit\
 CoreData\